 Intrepid Travel is the answer.
 Putting together itineraries that can take you to places you might not have the confidence to explore on your own and giving you access to authentic experiences with locals you definitely can’t do without a local guide to show you the way in.
 If you’ve ever dreamed of discovering a wild new landscape or city far away, add these Intrepid destinations to the top of your list.

-In celebration of International Women’s Day earlier this year, Intrepid announced a new series of female-only expeditions to Jordan, Iran and Morocco.
+In celebration of International Women’s Day last year, Intrepid announced a new series of female-only expeditions to Jordan, Iran and Morocco.
 In these traditionally conservative countries, certain customs and traditions can make genuine cultural interaction challenging.
 Travelling in all-female groups allows women to connect with local woman more directly, and learn about their way of life.
-In Iran, like many Middle Eastern countries, there are female-only subway carriages, beauty salons, parks and gyms, and on a trip like this female travellers are able to venture inside this segregated world.
+In Iran, like many Middle Eastern countries, there are female-only subway carriages, beauty salons, parks and gyms, and on a trip like this, female travellers are able to venture inside this segregated world.
 It’s not about excluding the guys here, but about opening up areas of these societies otherwise inaccessible, in a culturally sensitive manner - so unfortunately for now it’s for the girls only.

-Iran might be at odds with the Trump administration today, but the alluringly colourful mosaics, beautiful architecture and charming locals make it a destination to add to the bucket list sooner rather than later.
+The alluringly colourful mosaics, beautiful architecture and charming locals make it a destination to add to the bucket list sooner rather than later.

 You’ve no doubt heard of Bologna, but have you been there?
 Or know anyone who has?
 This charming Italian city is bustling, only it’s mostly locals, barely tourists.
-It’s most famous export is the mortadella sausage, but this Gothic city has much more that a single culinary creation.
+It’s most famous export is the mortadella sausage, but this Gothic city has much more than a single culinary creation.
 To Italians it has a few telling nicknames in fact: “La Grassa” (the fat - for its rich cuisine), “La Rossa” (the red, for its pretty terracotta rooftops), and “La Dotta” (The Learned - for its university, the oldest in the world).
 It’s historic city centre, the Quadrilatero area is a maze of winding alleyways dotted with quality trattorias, the Mercato di Mezzo food market, and centred around the beautiful Piazza Maggiore, lined with colonnades, cafes and medieval buildings.
 Discovering Bologna with Intrepid, you’ll feel like you’ve been let in on a secret that’s too good to pass on.

 This is another one everyone seems to be talking about, but few have already done it.
 Think towering jagged mountains permanently covered with a dusting of snow, low lying clouds that give a mystical air and remote mountain towns where signal is rare but real experiences are everywhere.